Asadxio/Covid-19-Chest-X-Ray-Image-Recognition/README.md

 **Results and Discussion:**

 The model achieved an accuracy of X% on the test dataset.
 The precision, recall, and F1-score for each class were as follows:
-- Covid-19 Positive: Precision = X%, Recall = X%, F1-score = X%
+- Covid-19 Positive: Precision
-- Covid-19 Negative: Precision = X%, Recall = X%, F1-score = X%
+- Covid-19 Negative: Precision
-- Virus: Precision = X%, Recall = X%, F1-score = X%
+- Virus: Precision

 The confusion matrix showed that the model performed well in correctly classifying Covid-19 positive and negative cases.
 However, there were some misclassifications between Covid-19 negative and virus cases, indicating areas for potential improvement.